BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Kant.md

 - Rejects the supremacy of reasons based on one’s own good for being moral
 - Non-eudamonism moralism is true: happiness is not needed for a sufficient justification of virtue.
 - Against sentimrntalism, Kant argues that rational agents deserve respect from others, irrespective of anyone’s sympathies.
+- We might even agree that virtue requires the choice of the right action for the right reason, looking to the very fact that makes the action right.
+This demand might be understood, as Kant understands it, non-teleologically, so that it does not refer to any connexion between virtuous action and one’s ultimate end.